odtu/EE463/Hardware-Project/README.md

 ### Specs:

-You are required to drive the following motor-generator sets:
+You are required to drive the following motor(on the left).
+The motor will be loaded with the generator(on the right) coupled to the generator:

 ![](./motor-set.jpg)